rejsmont/rdn-wdp/README.md

 ### Dependencies
 Dependencies for plugins can be obtained via Maven.
-For the Jython scripts used for classifier training and the segmentation, please make sure that your Fiji installation is current (ImageJ2 is requires) and includes the following plugins, at minimum:
+For the Jython scripts used for classifier training and the segmentation, please make sure that your Fiji installation is current (ImageJ2 is required) and includes the following plugins, at minimum:

 * Jython scripting (usually included by default)